openhab/openhab-docs/_addons_bindings/zwave/doc/benext/alarmsound_0_0.md

 Changes the LED on the device
-When the device receives an binary switch/ basic report, this will update the LED This group supports 1 node.
+When the device receives an binary switch/ basic report, this will update the LED

+Association group 1 supports 1 node.

 ### Group 2: Association group 2